Alaska: Moose's Tooth Pub and Pizzeria, Anchorage from The Best Pizza in Every State Gallery

-Nowadays, there’s a common misconception that it’s simply impossible to find truly great pizza in America outside of cities like New York, Chicago, and San Francisco.
+There’s a long-running misconception that it’s simply impossible to find truly great pizza in America outside of cities like New York, Chicago, and San Francisco.
 Well it’s time to put that to bed once and for all.
 There’s great pizza to be found in all 50 states as well as the District of Columbia, and we’ve tracked down the best of the best.

 Over the past 30 years, chef Frank Stitt has been credited for significantly raising the bar in Alabama’s culinary scene.
 As if the success of his restaurant Highlands Bar and Grill and the roster of culinary talents that have launched their own successful careers after spending time in his kitchen weren’t impressive enough, he’s now going ahead and doing the same thing for the state’s pizza scene.
-While devoted regulars may have trouble steering themselves away from Stitt’s classic dishes at Café Bottega like the seared beef carpaccio, Niçoise salad, and chicken scaloppini, they’ll find themselves particularly rewarded by any of the eight pizzas on the menu.
-There’s a white pie with fennel sausage, a grilled chicken and pesto combination, and even a pizza with okra and corn.
-But the signature pie that the restaurant pointed to as the biggest crowd-pleaser is the “Farm Egg,” topped with mushrooms, guanciale, Taleggio, and porcini oil.
+While devoted regulars may have trouble steering themselves away from Stitt’s classic dishes at Café Bottega like the seared beef carpaccio, Niçoise salad, and chicken scaloppini, they’ll find themselves particularly rewarded by any of the pizzas on the menu.
+For example, there’s a white pie with fennel sausage, a grilled chicken and pesto combination, and even a pizza with okra and corn.

 Ask anyone where to go for pizza in Anchorage and you’ll likely be directed to the renowned Midtown Anchorage nightlife spot Moose’s Tooth Pub and Pizzeria — the pizza place that has been locals’ go-to since the late 1990s when fellow rock climbers Rod Hancock and Matt Jones, despite having virtually no restaurant experience, launched a 30-table restaurant serving draft beer and stone-baked pizzas.
 Now, Moose’s Tooth is regularly noted by publications looking to cast a wide net as among the best pizzerias in the country.
 These days, the menu features almost 40 pizzas with names just as creative as their topping combinations, but the Avalanche is their most well-known, featuring barbecue sauce, mozzarella, provolone, Cheddar, red onions, blackened chicken, and bacon — a pizza that will need a similarly signature beverage, say the house-brewed and assertively hopped Fairweather IPA.